SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 ### SDK changes

 #### Planned

+##### Updating the Web SDK to Angular 14

 As of release 10.16 we plan to update the Web SDK to Angular 14.
 See the [Angular upgrade guide](https://v14.angular.io/guide/update-to-latest-version) for more information on what needs to be changed in your custom application.
-You can use our [default upgrade guide](https://cumulocity.com/guides/web/upgrade/#update-to-an-newer-version) to update the files provided by the Cumulocity cli tool.
+You can use our [default upgrade instructions](https://cumulocity.com/guides/web/upgrade/#update-to-an-newer-version) to update the files provided by the Cumulocity CLI tool.

 #### Implemented

+##### Removal of support for Angular Schema Form

+As of release 10.15 the support for [Angular Schema Form](http:/schemaform.io/) in the `filteringConfig` of device grid columns has stopped in favor of the more modern [Angular Formly](https://formly.dev/).
+It is now no longer feasible to build an application until all device grid custom column definitions are migrated to use the new definitions.

+In the future, we also plan to stop the support for Angular Schema Form in other parts of the application including AngularJS components.
+For more information on Angular Formly, see [their official documentation page](https://formly.dev/examples/introduction).

 ### Streaming Analytics